ARL Distinguished Postdoctoral Fellowship

 - Candidates are expected to have conducted research on a major scientific or engineering problem during their thesis work or have provided a new approach or insight evidenced by a recognized impact in their field.

-- Applicants who intend to defend their dissertation after the application deadline are not eligible.
+- Applicants who intend to defend their dissertation after October 1, 2020 are not eligible.

 Find more grants like this

 Find more grants like the ARL Distinguished Postdoctoral Fellowship by joining Instrumentl.